Skip to main content

 5. Updates progress — marks task done in plan.json and tasks.md

-6. Closes the GitHub issue — with a summary comment
+6. Closes the tracking issue — with a summary comment (Codeberg/GitHub/GitLab depending on the per-repo platform)

 7. Moves to the next task — or stops if all done